Rangasthalam: Themes and influence

 Sukumar drew inspiration from the lives of people he knew personally, and incorporated the themes of a corrupt co-operative society controlled by few influential men in the village, and that of young men leaving for the Persian Gulf region to secure employment.
 Phanindra Bhupathi, being the most powerful man in the village, is shown at least 4–5 feet above everyone else.
 His house is built on a pedestal, signifying his authority over others.
 Priyanka Sundar, writing for Hindustan Times, noted that the film focuses on the theme of good versus evil, by making the antagonist display signs of god complex.

 Film critic Baradwaj Rangan noted that Rangasthalam exists in the feudal realm of Shyam Benegal's Ankur (1974) and Nishant (1975), and Bapu's Mana Voori Pandavulu (1978).
 He added that the film is both political and personal drama, with a "morally uplifting social uprising" and "carefully nurtured vigilante justice".
 Sankeertana Varma, writing for Film Companion, called Rangasthalam an upgraded version of Mana Voori Pandavulu set in a "village where caste is everywhere".

-Film critic Karthik Keramalu noted that Rangasthalam explores the themes of caste-based honour killings and brahminical patriarchy through Dakshina Murthy's character, a soft-spoken politician.
+Film critic Karthik Keramalu noted that Rangasthalam explores the themes of caste-based honour killings and so called brahminical patriarchy through Dakshina Murthy's character, a soft-spoken politician.
 Sukumar added that he was also inspired from the ethics followed while implementing capital punishment, where the officials would wait until the person recovers from illness and is healthy.